mendelgusmao/PHP-HaavokIPC/README.md

 ```

 * ShmDriver

 This driver uses shared memory and doesn't serializes data before exporting.
+It's more appropriated for *nix environments and won't work in Windows.
 You can configure it using these constants:

 ```php
 define("GIPC_SHM_SIZE", 32768); // Initial shared memory segment size